REPUBLIC

 Nation

-Only active members possess the constituent power.
+Only the active members possess the constituent power.

 President

-The president is responsible for a constantly updated and complete list of all the active members of the nation.
+The president is responsible for a constantly updated and complete list of all the active members of the Nation.

 The presidency can be either hereditary or not hereditary.
 Whether the presidency is hereditary or not hereditary is a matter of national sovereignty.